pombreda/pgreloaded/doc/modules/color.rst

    returned to the caller.
 If none succeeds, a :exc:`ValueError` will be raised.

+   If the color is an integer value, it is assumed to be in ARGB layout.

 .. function:: rgba_to_color(v : int) -> Color
               RGBA(v : int) -> Color